rblalock/alloyjmk/readme.md

 Download the jmk and drop it in your Alloy app folder (same folder as the config.json).

+(remember to do a ti clean before each build)

 My config.json looks like this:

 ```JSON